 Sometimes people think yielding the right of way applies only when there’s a yield sign.
 But under New York law, many other situations require a driver to yield the right of way regardless of whether or not there is a yield sign present.
 Read on for what you need to know.

-What Is the Right of Way?
+What Is the Right of Way in Driving?

 Right of way is a term that describes what happens when two or more vehicles arrive at different spots in an intersection and how it’s determined which of them can go first.
 If one driver has a stop sign and the other doesn’t, the driver without the stop sign has the right of way, and the driver at the stop sign must wait until the intersection is clear to enter.